 Foreign Families in Dutch Schools

-Contrary to international schools, most Dutch elementary schools don’t give homework till the higher classes.
-This means that, as a non-Dutch speaking parent, you won’t need to worry much about not being able to help your child with homework.
+You don’t have to speak Dutch to enroll your children at a Dutch school, but it certainly helps.
+Most elementary schools don’t give homework till the higher classes, so you won’t need to worry about not being able to help your child.

 At Dutch schools, the pupils take the ‘Central End Test for Primary Education’ in the last year of elementary school (ages 11 or 12).
 This is a standardized aptitude test with questions testing their Dutch language and comprehension skills, mathematics, study skills, and (optionally) world orientation.

 Before this test takes place, the teacher assesses what level of high school education (see below) would fit each pupil best.
 They base their recommendation on various factors, including the pupil’s test scores from lower classes, intelligence, attitude towards learning, eagerness to learn and interests.
 The assessment of the teacher is the deciding factor.